lpolerecky/LARS/README.md

 **Look@Rates** is a Matlab function for calculating *substrate assimilation rates* in cells from their isotopic composition determined by nanoSIMS.
 The function implements calculation approaches described in the manuscript

 - Polerecky et al. (2021) Calculation and interpretation of substrate assimilation rates in microbial cells based on isotopic composition data obtained by nanoSIMS.
 Submitted to *Frontiers in Microbiology*.

+Please contact the developer in case you encounter problems when running the function or if you find an error or a bug.

 ## Install Look@Rates